adrian-moisa/visual-school/01-basic-html/01-my-first-html/01-my-first-html.md

 - What is index.html
 - How to make an image stretch
 - When was HTML invented

+## Search for (advanced)
+*These are optional searches for advanced students* *Come back later if you don't wish to spend time right now*
 - What does parsing HTML mean https://stackoverflow.com/questions/39242280/what-parsing-the-page-means
 - What is an iframe
 - Is iframe still used
 - F shape reading pattern
 - Click heatmap
 - Image aspect ratio
+- Url naming conventions
+- What is DNS
+- How do you register a domain
+- Why domains cost money

 **PRO TIP**
 When looking online for tutorials and articles, check the date of the article.
 If it is written in the last 1 or 2 years it is very likely to have up to date information.
 This is really important for frontend development.
 Technology evolves at a rapid pace and it's best to stay up to date with the latest.